quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ## Since draft-01:

+Major changes:
+* Moved data_moved from http to transport.
+Also made the "from" and "to" fields flexible strings instead of an enum (#111,#65)

+Smaller changes:
 * Merged loss_timer events into one loss_timer_updated event
 * Field data types are now strongly defined (#10,#39,#36,#115)
 * Renamed qpack instruction_received and instruction_sent to instruction_created